 What is Color Space?

 A "color space" is a useful conceptual tool for understanding the color capabilities of a particular device or digital file.
-When trying to reproduce color on another device, color spaces can show whether you will be able to retain shadow/highlight detail, color saturation, and by how much either will be compromised.
+When trying to reproduce color on another device, color spaces can show whether you can retain shadow/highlight detail, color saturation, and by how much either will be compromised.

 What are the most popular color spaces used for editing?